millersartin/Solana-Memo-Inscribe-and-fetch/README.md

 ![demo](demo1.png)

-A vibe coded demo showing how small chunks of data >560 bytes can be made permenant on solana for a almost nothing in gas.
+A vibe coded demo showing how small chunks of data >560 bytes can be inscribed and then fetched from the blockchain on solana.

-Demo includes function to fetch memo data from tx.
+This demo gets memo data through recent transactions of the recepiants wallet.